AngelArcones/Data_Science_TFM/README.md

 ### Data preparation

 Upon retrieving the NPP data and the bioclimatic variables, the process begins with the code detailed in the [01_Data_preparation notebook](https://github.com/AngelArcones/Data_Science_TFM/blob/master/01_Data_preparation.ipynb), corresponding to the script _data\_prep.R_.
-This step requires the data from the folder _bioclims\_2.5_, as well as a folder named _NPP\_tif\_data_ with the NPP data linked in the previous part.
+This step requires the data from the folder _bioclims\_2.5_, as well as a folder named _NPP\_tif\_data_ with the NPP data linked in the previous section.
 The process includes cleaning the NPP map and creating 35,000 random sampling points to extract the NPP data that will go as target variable into the models:

 ![image 1](https://github.com/AngelArcones/Data_Science_TFM/blob/master/Images/Image%2001.PNG)